pts/movemetafs/README.txt

       moved to `meta/untag/$TAGNAME', and except for `meta/tag/:all'.
    -- `meta/untag' and its contents are not writable except for the
       operations listed below.
-   -- Listing meta/untag yields all of the tags known by the system, each as
+   -- Listing `meta/untag' yields all of the tags known by the system, each as
       a directory.
-   -- Listing `meta/untag/$TAGNAME' is equivalent to listing
-      `meta/search/+$TAGNAME' except for the relevance order,
-      i.e. it lists all files having that tag.
    -- Creating a new folder in `meta/untag' adds a tag by that name in the
       system.
 Please note
       it is an error (Invalid argument) to add a non-UTF-8 tag name.
 Since